 You don’t have to brave the herd at Starbucks or order some crazy contraption off of Amazon to enjoy the rejuvenating elixir, because today I am going to show you how to make cold brew coffee with a French press.

 Here is a quick list of all the things you will need to create your French press cold brewed coffee:

 - Although it is not entirely necessary, a good scale will help you maintain accuracy (the key to tasty coffee) in your brew.
-Click here to see my top recommendations for coffee scales.

 - You will also need a sealable container, no smaller than your French press, to pour your brew into.

 - You may want to have some type of fine filter, though this isn’t an absolute necessity.*